bohdanbobrowski/blog2epub/README.md

 - [X] windows build

 Still TODO in this version:
-- [ ] cancel download
+- [ ] cancel download (this will require change from multi-threading to multi-procesing)
-- [ ] bug: created epub does not work properly (smthng is broken with attaching chapters after selection?)
+- [ ] bug: created epub does not work properly (something is broken with attaching chapters after selection?)
 - [ ] feature: add text input to change epub file name
 - [ ] update documentation and screenshots!
 - [ ] linux build - FLATPAK?